-Arrive: São Miguel Island, Azores
+Arrive: São Miguel Island

-Depart: São Miguel Island, Azores
+Depart: São Miguel Island

 Scroll through our signature accommodations for this trip below.
 Although it is highly unlikely, we may make substitutions when necessary.